learn-co-curriculum/dsc-implementing-recommender-systems/README.md

 ## Memory-Based Methods (Neighborhood-Based)

 To begin with, we can calculate the more simple neighborhood-based approaches.
 Some things to keep in mind are what type of similarities you should use.
 These can all have fairly substantial effects on the overall performance of the model.
-You'll notice that the API of surprise is very similar to sci-kit learn when it comes to model fitting and testing.
-To begin with, we'll import the modules we'll be using for the Neighborhood-Based methods.
+You'll notice that the API of surprise is very similar to scikit-learn when it comes to model fitting and testing.
+To begin with, we'll import the modules we'll be using for the neighborhood-based methods.

 ```python